UWASL/dedup-bench/README.md

   Alternatively, download and use the VM Dataset from DedupBench (details below).

 # Running dedup-bench
-1. Edit the configuration file with the required chunking, hashing techniques, and chunk sizes.
-Supported parameter values are given below.
+1. Choose the required chunking, hashing techniques, and chunk sizes by modifying `config.txt`.
+The default configuration runs SeqCDC with an average chunk size of 8 KB.
+Supported parameter values are given in the next section.
    ```
-     cd dedup-bench/build/
+     cd <dedup_bench_repo_dir>/dedup-bench/build/
      vim config.txt
    ```
 2. Run dedup-bench.
-Note that the output is generated in a file `hash.out` by default.
+Note that the path to be passed is a directory and that the output is generated in a file `hash.out`.
 Throughput and avg chunk size are printed to stdout.
    ```
-     ./dedup.exe <path_to_random_dataset> config.txt
+     ./dedup.exe <path_to_random_dataset_dir> config.txt
    ```
 3. Measure space savings.
 Note that space savings will be zero if the random dataset is used.
    ```